herumi/xbyak/readme.md

 http://opensource.org/licenses/BSD-3-Clause

 ## History
+* 2019/Dec/19 ver 5.87 add setDefaultJmpNEAR(), which deals with `jmp` of an undefined label as T_NEAR if no type is specified.
 * 2019/Dec/13 ver 5.86 [changed] revert to the behavior before v5.84 if -fno-operator-names is defined (and() is available)
 * 2019/Dec/07 ver 5.85 append MAP_JIT flag to mmap for macOS mojave or later
 * 2019/Nov/29 ver 5.84 [changed] XBYAK_NO_OP_NAMES is defined unless XBYAK_USE_OP_NAMES is defined